arosyri/SelfAssessment/Skills/JavaScript.md

 - Language
   - Object: 🖐 used
-  - this: 👂 heard
+  - this: 🖐 used
   - arrow function: 🖐 used
-  - async function: 👂 heard
+  - async function: 🖐 used
-  - call: 👂 heard
+  - call: 🖐 used
   - bind
   - apply
-  - instanceof
+  - instanceof: 🎓 known
   - ...spread: 🎓 known
   - ...rest: 🎓 known
   - typeof: 🎓 known
   - destructuring
   - generator: 🎓 known
   - iterator: 🖐 used
-  - async generator
+  - async generator: 🖐 used
-  - async iterator
+  - async iterator: 🖐 used
   - chaining
   - optional chaining
   - IIFE: 🖐 used
-  - global
+  - global: 🎓 known
-  - globalThis
+  - globalThis: 🎓 known
   - window: 👂 heard
   - getters and setters: 👂 heard
   - __proto__: 👂 heard
-  - prototype: 👂 heard
+  - prototype: 🖐 used
   - equality operators: 🖐 used
   - logical operators: 🖐 used
   - bitwise operators: 🎓 known
   - ternary operator: 🖐 used
   - void: 🖐 used
   - yield
-  - await: 👂 heard
+  - await: 🎓 known
-  - template literal
+  - template literal: 🎓 known
-  - strict mode
+  - strict mode: 🎓 known
   - delete: 🎓 known
   - in
   - super